-- Preprocessor manipulates the text of the program before compilation. - Program you see is not what the compiler sees! - A preprocessor statement starts with a # character, followed by a series of tokens separated by whitespace, which is usually a single line and not terminated by punctuation. - The three most commonly used preprocessor facilities are substitution, file inclusion, and conditional inclusion.
+- Preprocessor is a text editor that modifies the program text before compilation. - Program you see is not what the compiler sees! - A preprocessor statement starts with a # character, followed by a series of tokens separated by whitespace, which is usually a single line and not terminated by punctuation. - The three most commonly used preprocessor facilities are substitution, file inclusion, and conditional inclusion.